getsentry/sentry-docs/src/collections/_documentation/learn/context.md

 In addition to the structured context that Sentry understands, you can send arbitrary key/value pairs of data which will be stored alongside the event.
 These are not indexed and are simply used to add additional information about what might be happening:

 {% include components/platform_content.html content_dir='set-extra' %}

+**Be aware of maximum payload size** - There are times, when you may want to send the whole application state as extra data.
+This can be quite a large object, which can easily weigh more than 200kB.
+This 200kB is currently the maximum payload size of a single event you can send to Sentry.
+When this happens, you'll get an `HTTP Error 413 Payload Too Large` message as the server response or (when `keepalive: true` is set as `fetch` parameter), the request will stay in the `pending` state forever (eg. in Chrome).